A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Experiments

 \textbf{Comparing SparRL and $t$-Spanner}.
-As $t$-spanner provides a way to sparsify a graph while preserving the geometric distance between a pair of nodes at most $t$ times of the original distance, we compare SparRL to a popular spanner algorithm given in~\citep{DBLP:journals/rsa/BaswanaS07}.
-Due to the fact that the spanner algorithm cannot guarantee the number of edges to prune, we run the NetworkX~\citep{SciPyProceedings_11} spanner implementation on various values of stretches and record the edge-kept ratio.
-In addition, as an approximation algorithm, the spanner algorithm produces a different sparsified graph at each run.
+As $t$-spanner provides a way to sparsify a graph while preserving the geometric distance between a pair of nodes at most $t$ times of the original distance, we conduct an experiment study on comparing the performance of SparRL and a popular spanner algorithm given in~\cite{DBLP:journals/rsa/BaswanaS07}.
+Due to the fact that spanner algorithms cannot guarantee the number of edges to prune, we run the NetworkX~\cite{SciPyProceedings_11} spanner implementation on various values of stretches and record its edge kept ratio.
+As it is an approximate algorithm, the spanner algorithm produces a different sparsified graph each run.
 Therefore, we run the algorithm 16 times for each stretch value and compute the average number of edges and average performance over preserving randomly sampled SPSPs.
-We then run SparRL on the same average number of edges for each stretch value and display the $r_{spsp}$ results in Table~\ref{tab:spanner_results} on the CiteSeer network.
-The edge-kept ratio of these experiments is kept high because the $t$-spanner algorithm does not have much freedom on the number of edges to be kept in a graph.
-Thus, we test on various $t$ values and prune the same amount of edges using both approaches.
-These results show that SparRL can outperform the $t$-spanner algorithm over various stretch values.
+We then run SparRL on the same average number of edges for each stretch value and display the $r_{spsp}$ (defined in Equation~\ref{equ:r_spsp}) results in Table~\ref{tab:spanner_results} on the CiteSeer network.
+These results show that SparRL consistently outperforms the approximate $t$-spanner algorithm over various stretch values.
+For example, when $t$ equals to 3, $t$-spanner algorithm prunes less than 4\% of edges from the graph.
+Even with this high edge kept ratio, SparRL delivers a better preservation of the pairwise geometric distance.